pharmaverse/admiral/README.md

 _**Simplicity**_

 All {admiral} functions have a clear purpose.
-* We try not to ever design single functions that could achieve numerous very different derivations, as for example if you as a user pick up a function with >10 different arguments then chances are it is going to be difficult to understand if this function could be applied for your specific need.
+* We try not to ever design single functions that could achieve numerous very different derivations.
+For example if you as a user pick up a function with >10 different arguments then chances are it is going to be difficult to understand if this function could be applied for your specific need.
 The intention is that arguments/parameters can influence how the output of a function is calculated, but not change the purpose of